Peyronie’s Disease Treatment Ideas

 What Are Some Medical Treatment Options

-Being that medical experts are unfamiliar with the exact cause of Peyronie’s disease, treatment options are going to be quite limited.
-The reason is that you often cannot find a solution to a problem that you cannot see.
-To be clear, currently, there is no recognized “cure” for the disease.
+Since medical experts are unfamiliar with the exact cause of Peyronie’s disease, treatment options will be quite limited.
+The reason is that you often cannot find a solution to a problem you cannot see.
+To be clear, there is currently no recognized “cure” for the disease.

-If symptoms worsen or become severe, your doctor may recommend medication, injections or various types of surgery.
-Medications have been shown to be hit and miss in regard to effectiveness but mainstream medications might include:
+If symptoms worsen or become severe, your doctor may recommend medication, injections, or surgery.
+Drugs are hit-and-miss regarding effectiveness, but mainstream medications might include:

 - Interferon: This is a type of protein that appears to disrupt the production of fibrous tissue and helps break it down.